MP for Midlothian

 Parliamentary Under-Secretary (Scotland Office)

-“A loyal Labour MP and junior government minister who rarely rebels but has unusually low voting attendance.”
+“A party-loyal government minister who rarely rebels but has unusually low voting attendance.”

-Kirsty McNeill is a Labour (Co-op) MP for Midlothian, elected in 2024.
-She serves as Parliamentary Under-Secretary at the Scotland Office, a role she took up in July 2024.
-Background details prior to Parliament are not provided in the data.
+Kirsty McNeill is a Labour (Co-op) MP for Midlothian, elected in July 2024.
+She serves as Parliamentary Under-Secretary for the Scotland Office, a role she has held since July 2024.
+Details of her career prior to entering Parliament are not provided in the data.

 Generated 21 February 2026